 There are several WMI administrative tools available that can help manage boot configuration data and monitor the WMI infrastructure.
 These tools provide a graphical user interface to display and manipulate the data in the WMI repository.
 Some tools also allow you to build scripts without any coding knowledge.
 Examples of such tools include WMI Explorer and WMI Event Viewer.

 The future of WMI looks promising.
 With the continuous development of the Windows operating system, WMI is expected to become even more powerful and versatile.
 The latest versions of the Windows Server and supported Windows platforms come with enhanced WMI features, making it easier for administrators to manage enterprise network components.

 Simplicity vs. flexibility

 So which monitoring solution is right for you?
-The answer will depend on the size and complexity of your network, the skills of your network administrators and your available budget.
+The answer will depend on the size and complexity of your network, your management infrastructure standards, the skills of your network administrators, and your available budget.